MrRare96/Auto-Anime-Downloader---XDCC/README.md

 (DONT DELETE THE "^").

 Search Examples:

 Horriblesubs 720p <- downloads all new 720p episodes from horriblesubs Horriblesubs Psycho-Pass 2 720p, Horriblesubs Shirobako 1080p <-downloads all new psycho pass 2 eps in 720p, and all new shirobako 1080p episodes.

 (Only works for horriblesubs for now, since the bot used in this case, only contains horriblesubs episodes)

-10. start AutoAnimeDownloader.exe by typing cd /home/.irssi, or if you are already in home: cd /.irssi and then mono AutoAnimeDownloader.exe
+10. start AutoAnimeDownloader.exe by typing cd /home/(user)/.irssi, or if you are already in home: cd /.irssi and then mono AutoAnimeDownloader.exe

-11. now it works, your files will be dlld to you home folder, option to change this will be added in the future
+11. now it works, your files will be dlld to you home/(user) folder, option to change this will be added in the future

 12. to run it 24/7, you will have to lauch it from the raspberry pi itself, if you use ssh it will stop the script when you close the ssh connection.